xudon9/CMM/README.md

 In this example, the `args` of is a string array (remember that T arrays are subtype of T).
 The length of command line arguments can be calculated by function `len`.

-Say we have a file `MainArgs.cmm` with following contents
+Say we have a file `MainArgs.cmm` with following contents:

 ```
 void main(string args) {